 If the percentage of matching text found by Ouriginal is >10% your examiner should write an explanation why this high percentage is not due to plagiarism.
 This explanation and the Ouriginal summary should be handed in together with your assessment form.

 Your examiner has to provide a motivation for the final grades, for example by using the rubrics below.
 This motivation has to be signed and handed in together with the assessment form.

-Rubrics for business internships (for the UU examiner as well as the host examiner) can be found here.
+For SBM students, rubrics for business internships (for the UU examiner as well as the host examiner) can be found here.